Course Coordinator:Leah Barclay (lbarclay@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

 Creative Engagement is an interdisciplinary course where you will participate in an intensive project working directly with industry and community.
-This course offers multiple opportunities including presenting new work at a national festival or conference, visiting an international design studio, or travelling to a remote location for fieldwork.
+This course offers multiple opportunities including presenting new work at a national festival or conference, collaborating on a professional creative project, or travelling to a remote location for fieldwork.
 You will be guided by experienced academics and industry to develop ideas, communicate processes, deliver professional projects and gain experience in the field.
 Pre-approval from the course coordinator is required to enrol in Sessions 4 and 8.

 Activity | Hours | Beginning Week | Frequency |